brandonavant/azure-hosted-minecraft/infra/opentofu-bootstrap/README.md

-# Terraform Backend Bootstrap
+# OpenTofu Backend Bootstrap

-This directory contains a small, idempotent bootstrap script that provisions the **Terraform remote state backend** for this project using the Azure CLI.
+This directory contains a small, idempotent bootstrap script that provisions the **OpenTofu remote state backend** for this project using the Azure CLI.

-The resources created here are **only** for Terraform state and are separate from the resource groups that will hold the actual Minecraft infrastructure.
+The resources created here are **only** for OpenTofu state and are separate from the resource groups that will hold the actual Minecraft infrastructure.

 This is a one-time bootstrap you run manually from an admin's machine; not something to wire into CI/CD.
 It depends on an interactive Azure login and elevated privileges, and you typically need to do it only once to create the shared remote state backend before any pipelines run.